 Stan Store is a new entrant to the content monetization landscape, but it takes an approach based on seamless integration with creators’ platforms of choice.
 This means that visitors to creators’ stores feature minimal disruption, and it looks and feels just like the original platform that they clicked through from.
 Stan Store has a surprising amount of features despite this minimal approach, and its pricing is exceedingly competitive.

-Is Kajabi Worth Using?
+Is Kajabi worth using?

 Kajabi is a leading platform in its niche, and well worth considering if you’re in the business of content creation, especially if courses, coaching, or memberships are going to be part of your content ecosystem.
 However, we’ve only given you an outline of the platform and it’s strengths and weaknesses here, so you’ll be well served checking out our full review before you make a final call on using Kajabi.